2022 NHL Stadium Series: Game summary

 The Tampa Bay Lightning defeated the Nashville Predators 3-2, with Lightning captain Steven Stamkos receiving the first star of the game, with one goal and two assists.
 At 1:19 of the first period, Ryan Johansen illegally checked Erik Cernak to the head that would result in Cernak not returning for the last two periods of the game and Johansen receiving a minor penalty, reduced from what was originally a major penalty.
 Tanner Jeannot scored the first goal of the game for the Predators during a power play at 8:20, scoring the only goal of the period.
 Early in the second period, Brayden Point put the Lightning on the board with a power play goal at 0:58.
-The Lightning would score again this period on another power play, with Nikita Kucherov scoring at 6:18 to make it 2-1.
-At 11:31 of the third period, Cal Foote fed the puck to Steven Stamkos who slap shots it into the net, making the score 3-1.
-Later in the period at 12:29, the Filip Forsberg scores a power play goal to make it 3-2.
-The Predators could not tie the game with an empty net, and the Lightning prevail with a final score of 3-2.
+The Lightning would score again this period on another power play, with Nikita Kucherov scoring at 6:18 to make it 2–1.
+At 11:31 of the third period, Cal Foote fed the puck to Steven Stamkos who slap shots it into the net, making the score 3–1.
+Later in the period at 12:29, the Filip Forsberg scores a power play goal to make it 3–2.
+The Predators could not tie the game with an empty net, and the Lightning prevail with a final score of 3–2.
 Tampa Bay goalie Andrei Vasilevskiy made 26 saves in the win, while Nashville goalie Juuse Saros made 30 saves.
-There was only one even strength goal of the entire game.
+The Stamkos goal was the only even strength goal of the entire game.